 Dear FCUSD Parents and Staff,

 Implementation of the Common Core State Standards (CCSS) is a major effort this year.
 These national standards will ensure that all students attain a deeper knowledge of curricular content, along with higher order thinking skills and practical application of what they know, regardless of which school they attend in the nation.
 Recently, over 850 FCUSD teachers participated in a day of professional development to continue our transition to the Common Core State Standards.
 Our teachers demonstrate a collaborative spirit by sharing newly developed lesson plans and units with one another and with teachers in neighboring districts.
-Our teachers will continue to receive CCSS training throughout the school year, and specifically on October 11, 2013, and January 17, 2014, which are staff development days and non-student days.
+Our teachers will continue to receive CCSS training throughout the school year.
 Please view this video for a three minute explanation of Common Core: CCSS Video (English), or CCSS Video (Spanish).
 Our website has much more information for parents about the Common Core State Standards, including a District news article.)

 Family and community connections will continue to be a priority for the District.
 We have launched a community partnership in Rancho Cordova to increase K-3 literacy by asking Rancho Cordova businesses, service organizations, churches, retired residents and, of course, parents, to partner with our teachers and commit to two hours a week of reading with students.
 Folsom schools will continue with their successful volunteer-at-school program, encouraging parents to volunteer in the classroom.